Skip to content

 Mean and standard deviation normalization configuration.

 Holds mean and standard deviation statistics for input and target, used to normalize data.
-If not provided, statistics can be computed later.
+Each statistic can be a single float (applied globally to all channels) or a list of floats (one per channel).
+If not provided, statistics can be computed automatically.

 Attributes: